 Purchase behaviors are often recurring in nature and performed in specific places.
-Overtime repetitive buying behaviors are less driven by goals and intentions leading us to develop purchase habits.
-When habits have been formed, environmental cues can activate practiced responses in the absence of conscious decision making.
+Over time repetitive buying behaviors are less driven by goals and intentions leading us to develop purchase habits.
+When habits have been formed, environmental cues can activate practiced responses in the absence of conscious decision-making.

 Purchase decisions can also be influenced by elements better understood as purchase drivers.
-These elements can prompt an automatic response resulting in a purchase behavior.
+These elements can prompt an automatic response resulting in purchase behavior.
 These include visibility, access, ease of purchase, communications, education, involvement, value/price, alignment and appeal, and personal values.
 All of these can be used to strategically drive sales both online and offline.

 Habits are composed of 3 important constituents:

 Action: The process of doing something to achieve an end goal.
-For example ordering a meal using an app.
+For example, ordering a meal using an app.
 Ease to execute an action can motivate repeat actions and behaviors.

 Why is it Important to Understand Purchase Habits?

 To promote the repetition of consumer transactions with your business, understanding the general construct of habits can be very insightful.
 The reasons to purchase can be logical, based on the risk and benefit factors, or simply emotional, impulsive, or even intuitive.

 In the path-to-purchase, most consumers will begin with researching the product or service, comparing specifications, prices and evaluating competitors before making a purchase, but as logical as the process may sound, the current research in consumer behaviors has shown that most purchases happen in the so-called micro-moments.

 It is true that the logical side of consumers craves facts and figures, but the psychological side often trumps the analytical side by getting drawn toward the stories and visual elements.
 Thus, when thinking in the context of purchase habits, the reward can also be a feeling of pride or joy or even intense positive emotion.